ktmeaton/balcony-garden/_posts/2022-05-28-planting-day.md

 1. **I'm using _proper planters_ and _potting soil_**.
 No more grocery store herbs in fragile plastic containers and sad soil.
 1. **I've done my research**.
 I spent 4-6 hours reading about planting and proper care.

+All supplies were generously given to me by my relatives 💗 including planters, soil, and seeds!
 In hindsight, the morning of May 28, 2022 was not an ideal day to plant seeds on a balcony garden.
-It was EXTREMELY windy, and I lost about 25% of my parsnip seeds 😢 to the wind.
-Hopefully that will make some hungry birds day though.
+It was EXTREMELY windy, and I lost about 25% of my parsnip seeds to the wind 😢.
+Hopefully that will make some hungry bird's day!

 On a whim, I decided to try and grow a few plants from kitchen scraps: